christianaistleitner/cloud-computing-project/README.md

 - handing over information (or parameters) from one instance to another can cause troubles if not done correctly
 - some parts of Tekton need to be installed to work properly
 - Tekton can yield very misleading error messages
+- deploying containerized applications simplifies the switch to a different technology